Cylearun-starforge/electron-cnc-client/docs/LayoutHTML.md

 # Layout HTML Reference

 electron-cnc-client use HTML5 and CSS3 to render UI.
-So the `Layout HTML` is just HTML5, but we have some extension to help you build UI.
+However, both HTML and CSS are intend to make static UI, to bring you the ability to write dynamic UI, we provide some extension tags.
+We call the HTML with extension tags `Layout HTML`.

+## Limitations

+Because we have extension tags, you can't preview Layout HTML in other editors or IDEs.
+The only approach is let electron-cnc-client render it.

+For security reasons, you can't link other files like css.
+To use CSS, add css files in [`ClientConfiguration.json`](./ClientConfiguration.md)

+## Extension Tags

+You use these tags just like normal HTML tags, and they will render to normal DOM.

 ### follow-mouse